Sing (franchise): Sing (2016)

 In an attempt to save his theater, a koala named Buster Moon decides to hold a singing competition to get it out of debt.

 Sing 2 (2021)

-Buster Moon and his gang now have their sights set on debuting a new show at the Crystal Tower Theater in glamorous Redshore City.
-But without connections, he and his singers must convince the ruthless media mogul Jimmy Crystal and pitch the idea of casting the legendary rock star Clay Calloway in their show.
-Buster must embark on a quest to find the now-reclusive Clay and persuade him to return to the stage.
+Buster Moon and his gang now have their sights set on debuting a new show at the Crystal Tower Theater in Redshore City.
+But without connections, he and his singers must convince media mogul Jimmy Crystal and pitch the idea of casting the rock star Clay Calloway in their show.
+Buster must embark on a quest to find Clay and persuade him to return to the stage.

-Sing 3
+Sing 3 (TBA)

 In April 2023, it was announced that a third film was in development.
+In June 2026, Melendandri confirmed that Sing 3 is still in development.

 Short films

 Gunter Babysits (2017)

 Included as a mini-movie on Sing's home media release, the short focuses around Gunter who offers to watch over Rosita and Norman's piglets while they are away, but quickly finds himself way in over his head.